 These extremely popular tours are 4 hours long and are limited to 8 participants.

-What To See In Paris.
-There are 37 bridges, including three pedestrian bridges and a couple of Metro bridges.
+The Seine River slashes through Paris — there are 37 bridges, including three pedestrian bridges and a couple of Metro bridges.

 You're probably not going to visit them all, but on a nice day, stroll along the banks of the Seine and take a look at some of the fabulous and historic bridges that cross the river…